 In 1952 Tillotson merged with Samuel Huston College, a Methodist school with a similar history and focus.
 Today Huston- Tillotson University has an enrollment of 1,160 graduate and undergraduate students.

 Hill, S. B. [Allen Hall, Tillotson Institute], photograph, [1880..1901]; (https://texashistory.unt.edu/ark:/67531/metapth703942/: accessed April 9, 2022), University of North Texas Libraries, The Portal to Texas History, https://texashistory.unt.edu; crediting Austin History Center, Austin Public Library.

 Bricks and Mortar

 Tillotson College was located on 19.8 acres on Bluebonnet Hill in East Austin.
 The first building was a five-story brick structure named Allen Hall.
 It contained dormitory rooms for both male and female students, in addition to a 300-seat chapel, parlors, a dining hall, a library, and recitation rooms.
 The basement was used for social events.
 In 1894 a new girls’ dormitory named Beard Hall was added.
 This was a smaller Romanesque structure with a dormer roof.
-Both building survived the merger but were razed before the twentieth century.
+Both building survived the merger but were razed before the twenty-first century.